– Essential component of healthy living.

 - What are the benefits of Ayurvedic massage?

 - Are there any contraindications for Ayurvedic massage?

 What is Ayurvedic massage?

-Ayurvedic massage is a form of somatic therapy and a great way to relax your body and mind.
+Ayurvedic massage is one of the main Ayurvedic treatments.
+It is a pleasant way to relax and cleanse your body and mind.
 There are four main constituents that make this type of massage very special and effective: